oliversarmy/oliversarmy.github.io/_posts/2015-7-10-MajoricSystem.md

 1. Prefixes starting with "un" are very common and treated as a single 6.
 The letter after the prefix is significant.
 Thus "unify" is encoded as 696 and "unborn" is encoded as 627.
 1. Prefixes starting with "in" are very common and treated as a single 9.
 The letter after the prefix is significant.
 Thus "inability" is encoded as 912.

-## Name, Action, Object rules (for 2 digit numbers)
+## Name, Action, Object rules

 7. Names are created in the same ways as the Dominic system, with the first letter of the names (i.e. first and last name) representing a one digit number (and thus a two digit number when combined).
 1. Actions and objects are created in a similar way as the Major system, but with words of any length.
-As, we are encoding 2 digit numbers, only the first two digital letters are used.
-The persons, actions and objects, are then associated with and represent the the two digit number, no matter what the context.
+The number of significant digital letters is restricted to the digits assigned to the name (e.g. if Arnold Schwarzenegger is number 10, his action TaSers, has two digital letters).

 #### Generating Names, Actions, Object